klinng/Computational-Quantum-Physics-Sandbox/README.md

 Explore what happens when a quantum system interacts with its environment.

-The density matrix follows the Lindblad equation
+The density matrix follows the Lindblad equation:

 $$
 \frac{d\rho}{dt}